Public to Vote on Pennsylvania’s Best River…Nominations Accepted From October 9, 2017 Through November 6, 2017

-The nomination period is open through October 23, 2015 and then selected nominations will be voted on by the general public beginning in early November.
+The nomination period is open through November 6, 2017 and then selected nominations will be voted on by the public beginning in early November.

-For more information about the River of the Year program or to nominate a river, visit pariveroftheyear.org.
-Nominations must be made by Friday, October 23 at 5 p.m.
+For more information about the River of the Year program or to nominate a river, visit www.pariveroftheyear.org.

 The Pennsylvania Organization for Watersheds and Rivers (POWR) administers the River of the Year program with funding from the Pennsylvania Department of Conservation and Natural Resources.
 Pennsylvania’s River of the Year is an honor designed to elevate public awareness of specific rivers and recognize important conservation needs and achievements.
 River of the Year designations have been presented annually since 1983.

-Pennsylvania’s 2015 River of the Year is the Conewango Creek in northwest Pennsylvania.
+Pennsylvania’s 2017 River of the Year is the Allegheny River.

-To learn more about the River of the Year program, visit pariveroftheyear.org.
+To learn more about the River of the Year program, visit www.pariveroftheyear.org.

 Past Rivers of the Year